 Did you get that?

-The original Atkins diet, and even all of his later versions were never meant to keep you in Ketosis forever.
-They really weren't.
-They were designed to get you into Ketosis initially, where hunger and cravings could be controlled long enough to teach you how to add more carbs to your diet slowly, so that you could learn your own personal tolerance for carbohydrate -- and learn how to stay within that tolerance.
+Ketosis is a metabolic state where hunger and cravings can be controlled long enough to teach you how to add more carbs to your diet slowly, so you can learn your own personal tolerance for carbohydrate -- and learn how to stay within that tolerance.

-In a very real sense, people who didn't NEED to stay at those reduced levels literally screwed themselves out of a more moderate maintenance diet -- all in the name of faster fat loss.
+In a very real sense, people who didn't NEED to stay at those reduced levels literally shut themselves out of a more moderate maintenance diet -- all in the name of faster fat loss.

 We really need to think about what we're doing to ourselves.
 Right Now.
 Before it's too late.
 Because the original idea wasn't to stay in ketosis forever.